-BMP PROPOSED PROGRAM ontrol Measure No. 3: Ill MEASURABLE GOAL RESPONSIBLE CURRENT ESTIMATED DATE ANNUAL OBJECTIVES CATEGORY BMP IKUGKAM MEASURABLE GOAL PERSON/ DEPARTMENT PROGRAM IN PLACE OF IMPLEMENTATION ACHIEVED/INTENDED ACHIEVEMENT 3.a - Storm Sewer System Map 3.a.1 Outfall Map Maintain the storm sewer system map Maintain the storm sewer system map showing the names and locations of the outfalls.
+Minimum C ontrol Measure No. 3: Ill licit Discharge Det tection and Elin mination BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 3.a - Storm Sewer System Map 3.a.1 Outfall Map Maintain the storm sewer system map Maintain the storm sewer system map showing the names and locations of the outfalls.
 As new outfalls are located or new infrastructure is constructed, the outfalls and associated stormwater systems will be added to the existing system mapping Mason CEED Yes Complete An outfall reconnaissance is conducted every year and necessary updates of the outfall map are made.
 Refer to Appendix F for outfall maps for Fairfax and Science and Technology campuses.
-3.a.2-3 Associated Information Table Maintain information on every outfall located on the storm sewer system map Complete the information table including a unique identifier, estimated MS4 acreage served, and the name of the receiving surface water Mason CEED Yes Complete Data has been collected for MS4 outfalls including unique identifier, and receiving surface water.
+3.a.2-3 Associated Information Table Maintain information on every outfall located on the storm sewer system map Complete the information table including a unique identifier, estimated MS4 acreage served, and the name of the receiving surface water Mason CEED Yes Complete Data have been collected for MS4 outfalls including unique identifier, and receiving surface water.
 Please see Appendix F for information.
 3.a.4 Completed Map Complete and maintain the storm sewer system map and information table.
 Maintain mapping and information table.
 Mason CEED Yes Complete The storm sewer system map and outfall information table are available upon request.
 3.a.5 Interconnection Notify the downstream MS4 Send the interconnection notice to downstream MS4 Mason CEED Yes Complete Mason sends the interconnection notice to neighboring MS4 operators annually.
 Please see Appendix G for details.

-Minimum Co ontrol Measure No. 3: Ill licit Discharge Det ection and Elir nination BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 3.b - Prohibited Discharge 3.b.1 - Prohibit nonstormwater Discharge The operator shall effectively prohibit, through ordinance or other legal mechanism, nonstormwater discharges into the storm sewer system to the extent allowable under federal, state, or local law, regulation, or ordinance.
+Minimum Co ontrol Measure No. 3: Ill icit Discharge Det tection and Elin nination BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ CURRENT PROGRAM ESTIMATED DATE OF ANNUAL OBJECTIVES ACHIEVED/INTENDED DEPARTMENT IN PLACE IMPLEMENTATION ACHIEVEMENT 3.b - Prohibited Discharge 3.b.1 - Prohibit nonstormwater Discharge The operator shall effectively prohibit, through ordinance or other legal mechanism, nonstormwater discharges into the storm sewer system to the extent allowable under federal, state, or local law, regulation, or ordinance.
 Implement the illicit discharge policy Mason CEED/EHS Yes Complete Mason Illicit Discharge Detection and Elimination (IDDE) Policy prohibits nonstormwater discharges into the Mason's MS4.
 The policy educates and instructs the public on what illicit discharges are and how to notify Mason CEED and/or EHS of a spill.
 The policy also establishes enforcement procedures for violators.
 Refer to Appendix E for Mason's IDDE Policy implemented since 2013.
 3.c - IDDE Procedures 3.c.1 Written dry weather field screening Dry Weather Field Screenings are to detect and eliminate illicit discharges to the MS4.
 Develop and implement a field observation and field screening monitoring program to detect and eliminate illicit discharges.
 Mason CEED/EHS Yes Complete Mason CEED developed Outfall Reconnaissance Procedures and Guideline to conduct field screenings of illicit discharge.
-Information is collected on the conditions of outfalls during the inspection.
+Information are collected during the inspection.
 3.d - Inspections 3.d.1 Promote, publicize, and facilitate public reporting of illicit discharges into or from MS4 The operator shall conduct inspections in response to complaints and follow-up inspections as needed to ensure that corrective measures have been implemented by the responsible party.
 Inspect all stormwater outfalls regularly.
 Inspection reports are based on odor, visual observation, and other indicators to identify illicit discharges.
 Mason CEED/FM/EHS Yes Complete Mason conducts annual outfall inspection following the procedures in the Outfall Reconnaissance Procedures and Guideline.
-If any violations are found between screenings, Mason CEED has an understanding with EHS as to reporting any illicit discharge found on campus.
-Refer to Appendix E for Mason's IDDE policy and how
+If any violation is found between screenings, Mason CEED has an understanding with EHS as to reporting any illicit discharge found on campus.
+Refer to Appendix E for Mason's IDDE